diaviloai/Onedebrid/currentsprint.md

 - HomeViewModel.kt has a fully-qualified kotlinx.coroutines.Job reference
   inline instead of a top-level import (Session 16) — not yet tidied
 - NavGraph's home route is an inline placeholder Composable, not real UI
-- **NEW (Session 22):** NavGraph's Search route is not declared and SearchScreen is not reachable — see Next Steps #1
+- NavGraph's Search route is not declared and SearchScreen is not reachable — see Next Steps #1
-- **NEW (Session 22):** SearchScreen.kt uses fully-qualified
+- SearchScreen.kt uses fully-qualified
   `androidx.compose.foundation.text.KeyboardActions`/`KeyboardOptions`
   inline rather than top-level imports, to avoid a possible import-name collision that couldn't be verified without seeing the exact Compose BOM version pinned in build.gradle.kts.
 Revisit and tidy to top-level imports once confirmed safe.
-- **NEW (Session 22):** SearchScreen's TV_SHOW tap-disabled state and
-  Smart-Defaults-only playback are both deliberate, documented limitations, not bugs — see Session 22 section above and Next Steps #6/#7 for what lifts them.
+- SearchScreen's TV_SHOW tap-disabled state and Smart-Defaults-only playback are both deliberate, documented limitations, not bugs.

-At the end of the next session, update currentsprint.md (full file, in a code block) and verify it directly against raw.githubusercontent.com/diaviloai/Onedebrid/main/currentsprint.md before treating the session as closed.
+At the end of the next session, update currentsprint.md (full file, in a code block) and verify it directly against raw.githubusercontent.com/diaviloai/Onedebrid/main/currentsprint.md before treating the session as closed — and do not treat any session as closed without an actual green CI result for whatever was last pushed.